"

 • Think about a really intense moment in your film, a moment not too far from the end (it’s the climax, but we will discuss that in detail later), a moment when everything could go wrong.
 Who is the character struggling the most in that moment?
 That’s your main character.

 In Winter Soldier, Captain America is working for S.H.I.E.L.D. going where Fury tells him to go.
 He’s trying to adjust to the modern world too.
 We see him at the start exercising, learning some modern tips from Sam Wilson, and getting a mission from Fury.
 All of that happens in the first few minutes.
-We clearly and efficiently learn what Cap’s status quo is.
+We clearly and efficiently learn what Cap’s status quo is and see how HE is trying to adjust to the modern world.
+HE believes he needs to conform to what the modern world asks of him.

 As part of determining your main character, decide on the main character’s status quo so you know what their life is because the plot is going to disrupt their life completely.

-Once you have your main character and know their status quo, then you ask those questions from the last chapter: why, how, and what.
+Once you have your main character and know their status quo and how they are the anti-theme, then you ask those questions from the last chapter: why, how, and what.
 Take Legally Blonde: we need to ask the question why is the main character going to Harvard?
 And then how is she going to survive Harvard?
 And lastly, what is getting in her way at Harvard?
-For The Godfather, why does the clean son have to save the family?
-How does he save it?
-What is stopping him from saving it?

 From those questions, decide on your character’s goal.
 The goal is simple and direct.
 It is something tangible and not emotional.
 Elle’s clear goal in Legally Blonde is to get Warner back.
 That is the answer to why she is going to Harvard.